lukeanthony007/luma/README.md

 No cloud.
 No proprietary formats.
 No telemetry.
 Xenova handles vectorization client-side.
 The RAG pipeline takes queries, finds relevant chunks, and synthesizes responses.
 Cosine similarity clusters related notes automatically, surfacing connections you missed.

 Built for knowledge workers drowning in notes.
-Ask questions like "What was I working on last March?" or "Dreams about falling and flying" and get relevant context in seconds instead of manual searching.
+Ask questions like "What was I working on last March?" or "Dreams about falling and flying" get relevant context in seconds instead of manual searching.

 ## Features